-- 8.1.1.4 The FEI Tribunal shall consist of an independent Chair and at least six (6) other independent members. - 8.1.1.5 Each member shall be elected by taking into consideration their requisite anti-doping experience including their legal, sports, medical and/or scientific expertise.
-Each member shall be appointed for a once renewable term of four (4) years. - 8.1.1.6 The FEI Tribunal shall be in a position to conduct the hearing and decision-making process without interference from the FEI or any third party.
+- 8.1.1.5 Each member shall be appointed by taking into consideration their requisite anti-doping experience including their legal, sports, medical and/or scientific expertise.
+Each member shall be appointed to sit on the FIVB Disciplinary Panel for a once renewable term of four (4) years. - 8.1.1.6 The FIVB Disciplinary Panel shall be in a position to conduct the hearing and decision-making process without interference from the FIVB or any third party.